osipyaan/osipyaan/README.md

 🌱 Trying to learn more statistics and always looking for resources :)

-👯 Open to collaborating on healthtech/biomedical engineering projects!

 💬 Ask me about: studying physics/physical sciences @ UTSC

 📫 lenosipyan@gmail.com